As The Birfield Turns

 The players... their shops... and their roles.

-The story starts as local Cruiserheads Mark W. and Dave M. get together with the intention of parting out a couple rusty Land Cruisers in the early 1980's.
-Both had been bit by the Cruiser bug and finding parts before the days of the internet was often a daunting task.
-They quickly realized the potential market and soon open their first shop in a storage unit on 33rd South, ~ 3rd East (the Davis Center) in Salt Lake City.
-Cruiser Engineering was born.
+The story starts as local Cruiserheads Mark W. and Dave M. got together with the intention of parting out a couple of rusty Land Cruisers in the early 1980's.
+Both had been bit by the Cruiser bug and finding spare parts before the days of the internet was often a daunting task.
+They quickly realized the potential market and soon open their first shop in a storage unit on 3300 South and approximately 300 East (Davis Center) in Salt Lake City.
+Cruiser Engineering was officially born.

-As their business grew and customers slowly found their way to the start-up shop, it was time to find a bigger location with more room.
-In 1984 they landed in a shop off of 27th South at 369 East, just a few blocks north of their earlier arrangement.
-They moved once again to their final location on 4th west in SLC sometime in the early 90's.
+As their business grew and customers slowly found their way to the start-up shop, it was time to find a bigger location with more room to accommodate their growing inventory of parts vehicles.
+In 1984 they landed in a shop off on 2700 South at 369 East, just a few blocks north of their earlier arrangement.
+They moved once again to their final location on 4th west in Salt Lake City sometime in the early 90's.

 As business expanded they hired on several new employees, Darrell N., Anitol O., and Dave J. (DJ) to name a few.
 They had all come to work at Cruiser Engineering through the tight knit society that Cruisers always seem to induce.
-They were young, loved wrenching on Cruisers, what a better gig.
+They were young, loved wrenching on Cruisers, what could be a better gig?

-In ~1992 Mark and Dave went their separate ways.
-Dave stuck with the Cruiser Engineering and Mark started a fabrication shop (Innovative Fabrication with partner ??) just a few blocks south near Franklin Covey Stadium.
+In about 1992, Cruiser Engineering founders Mark and Dave went their separate ways.
+Dave stuck with Cruiser Engineering and Mark started a fabrication shop (Innovative Fabrication with partner??) just a few blocks south near Franklin Covey Stadium.
 Before long, past Cruiser Engineering employee Anitol moved into the shop and the two formed a new Cruiser specialty shop.
 The official name of their business is unknown, I've been told it was either "Custom Cruisers" or possible "Offroad Engineering," a shop I will discuss later on.

 Several months later, Darrell started working across the drive from Mark and Anitol in a rundown building.
 Mark partnered up with Darrell and Cruiser Outfitters had its humble beginnings, taking the unwanted jobs from the shops across the street.
-In ~1995 Anitol left & started Offroad Engineering with Ash, Ashley? up in North Salt Lake, they closed their doors the last time in 2005.
+In about 1995 Anitol left his partnership with Mark and started Offroad Engineering with Ash and Ashley? up in North Salt Lake, they closed their doors for the the last time in 2005.

 More to come...

 See something factually inaccurate?
 Missing?
 Know another piece of the story?
 Let me know.
 I've done my best to get a hold of all of the players in the scene but there a few I would love to talk to.
-If you know how to get a hold of any of the old Cruiserheads, let me know!
+If you know how to get a hold of any of the old Cruiserheads, let me know as I would love to interview them.

 Drive Train I Suspension I Performance I Exterior Parts I Interior Parts I Accessories I Advance Adapters I Toyota OEM Parts